-The Audit Committee is responsible for reviewing the half-year and annual Financial Statements and recommends them to the Board for approval.
+The Audit Committee is responsible for reviewing the half-year and annual financial statements and recommends them to the Board for approval.
 The role of the Audit Committee includes:

-- Monitoring the integrity of the Annual Report and Financial Statements of the Group, covering: - formal announcements relating to the Group's financial performance; - significant financial reporting issues and judgements; - review of the Company's Going Concern and Viability Statements; - matters raised by the external Auditors; and - the appropriateness of accounting policies and practices. - Reviewing and considering the AIC Code and FRC Guidance with respect to the Financial Statements. - Monitoring the quality and effectiveness of the independent external Auditor, which includes: - meeting regularly to discuss the audit plan and the subsequent Audit Report; - developing a policy on the engagement of the external Auditor to supply non-audit services and considering the level of fees for both audit and non-audit services; - reviewing independence, objectivity, expertise, resources and qualification; and - conducting the tender process and making recommendations to the Board on the appointment, reappointment, replacement and remuneration of the external Auditors. - Reviewing the Group's procedures for prevention, detection and reporting of fraud, bribery and corruption. - Monitoring and reviewing, in conjunction with the Risk Committee, the internal control and risk management systems of the service providers; and - Monitoring the continuing Government response to the COVID-19 pandemic and its effects on the Company as well as its third-party service providers.
+- Monitoring the integrity of the Annual Report and Financial Statements of the Group, covering: - formal announcements relating to the Group's financial performance; - significant financial reporting issues and judgements; - review of the Company's going concern and viability statements; - matters raised by the external auditors; and - the appropriateness of accounting policies and practices. - Reviewing and considering the AIC Code and FRC Guidance with respect to the financial statements. - Monitoring the quality and effectiveness of the independent external auditors, which includes: - meeting regularly to discuss the audit plan and the subsequent audit report; - developing a policy on the engagement of the external auditor to supply non-audit services and considering the level of fees for both audit and non-audit services; - reviewing independence, objectivity, expertise, resources and qualification; and - conducting the tender process and making recommendations to the Board on the appointment, reappointment, replacement and remuneration of the external auditors.

+- Reviewing the Group's procedures for prevention, detection and reporting of fraud, bribery and corruption. - Monitoring and reviewing, in conjunction with the Risk Committee, the internal control and risk management systems of the service providers; and - Monitoring the continuing Government response to the COVID-19 pandemic and its effects on the Company as well as its third-party service providers.

-The ESG Committee has responsibility for deciding upon which environmental guidelines to follow and report against and the Audit Committee oversees how this is reported upon in the Annual Report and Financial Statements.
+The Environmental, Social and Governance Committee has responsibility for deciding upon which environmental guidelines to follow and report against and the Audit Committee oversees how this is reported upon in the Annual Report and financial statements.